Cylindrical cosmological simulations with StePS: Algorithm

 summation formula, where $\vec{n} = \{n_1, n_2, n_3\} \in \mathbb{Z}^3$, $|\vec{r}-L_{box}\cdot\vec{n}|<N_{\mathrm{cut}}\cdot L_{box}$, and $N_{\mathrm{cut}}$ is the cut-off distance of the summation in linear box size units.
 In practice, this formula converges notoriously slowly and the number of periodic images scales with the third power of $N_{\mathrm{cut}}$.
 To overcome this limitation, the \cite{1921AnP...369..253E} summation method is used, in which the force is split into rapidly convergent real‑space and reciprocal‑space parts.
 While a straightforward implementation of Ewald summation provides sufficient accuracy, evaluating these sums requires hundreds or even thousands of floating-point operations for every interaction.
 This can be dramatically reduced by pre-computing the difference between the direct (nearest periodic image) forces and the fully periodic Ewald forces on a cubic grid \citep{1991ApJS...75..231H}.
 By constructing a lookup table from these values, one can use interpolation to efficiently add the Ewald correction term to the quasi-periodic force as

 where $\vec{r}$ is the separation vector between the nearest image in the \Tcube manifold and $\vec{D}_{\mathrm{Ewald}}(\vec{r})$ is the Ewald correction term.
 In practice, the long-range forces can be calculated with Fast Fourier Transform (FFT) \citep{CooleyTukey1965, 1988csup.book.....H}, which corresponds to $N_{\mathrm{cut}}\to\infty$, but this method is not implemented in \StePS, since this topology is not the main focus of our code.
-In \Tcube topological manifold, the linear momentum is conserved due to translational invariance.
+In the \Tcube topological manifold, the linear momentum is conserved due to translational invariance.
 However, angular momentum is not conserved because the system's Lagrangian lacks symmetry under continuous rotation.
-This is reflected in the force law: the force vector between two particles depends not only on their relative positions but also on their orientation relative to the axes of the periodic box.
-For the detailed description of \Tcube periodic effects in cosmological simulations, see \cite{2021MNRAS.503.5638R}.
+This is reflected in the force law: the force vector between two particles depends not only on their relative positions, but also on their orientation relative to the axes of the periodic box.
+For the detailed description of \Tcube periodic effects in cosmological simulations, we refer to \cite{2021MNRAS.503.5638R}.

-In this work, we are proposing another non-trivial topology for cosmological simulations, the cylindrical \SoneRtwo topological manifold.
+In this work, we propose another non-trivial topology for cosmological simulations, the cylindrical \SoneRtwo topological manifold.
 This space is periodic only along one axis with a periodicity of $L_z$.
-For simplicity, we choose this as the ``$z$'' axis, and the
+For simplicity, we chose this as the `$z$'-axis and

-summation describes the gravitational force field of a particle in this manifold, where $\vec{e}_z = \{0, 0, 1\}$ is the unit vector in the ``$z$'' direction, $r_z$ is the ``$z$'' component of the $\vec{r}$ vector, and $N_{\mathrm{cut}}$ is the cut-off distance of the summation in linear cylinder size units.
+summation describes the gravitational force field of a particle in this manifold, where $\vec{e}_z = \{0, 0, 1\}$ is the unit vector in the $z$ direction, $r_z$ is the $z$ component of the $\vec{r}$ vector, and $N_{\mathrm{cut}}$ is the cut-off distance of the summation in linear cylinder size units.
 While this summation formula still converges slowly, the contribution of distant periodic images now can be directly summed, since the number of images scales only with $N_{cut}$.
-Nevertheless, the Ewald summation method still can be used in \SoneRtwo for more accurate force calculation.
+Nevertheless, the Ewald summation method still can be used in \SoneRtwo for a more accurate force calculation.
 A comparison between the gravitational forces in $\mathbb{R}^3$, \Tcube, and \SoneRtwo manifolds are shown in Fig.~\ref{fig:AnisotropicForces}.
-It is important to note that while the Newtonian gravitational forces in a \Tcube space are always weaker than in $\mathbb{R}^3$, the \SoneRtwo forces are weaker only in axial directions, and always stronger in radial directions.
+It is important to note that while the Newtonian gravitational forces in a \Tcube space are always weaker than in $\mathbb{R}^3$, the \SoneRtwo forces are weaker only in axial directions, whereas they are always stronger in radial directions.